 One light source cannot perform well in every situation.
 Start with ambient light and layer from there.
 In a living area where you spend your time relaxing, standing and table lamps are a must.
 The light from these lamps is high enough to see around you without the harshness of overhead lighting.
-Accent lighting from library lights or sconces will heighten ambiance and create a more laid-back feeling.
+Accent lighting from library lights or sconces will heighten the ambiance and create a more laid-back feeling.
 The fixtures you choose can serve as beautiful jewelry for your home; Wayfair has hundreds of affordable choices, while companies like Schoolhouse and Rejuvenation boast more upscale options.

 Make It Work for You

 The most important part of any design plan is its ability to meet your needs.
 If you pile high your nightstand with stacks of reading material, forgo the lamp and try out a stylish hanging light that will leave room for only books!
 If you appreciate extra convenience, look into voice-controlled smart lights.
 Some lighting projects might require you to get help from an electrician.